-The University of Texas School Dentistry at Houston has programs approved by the Texas Workforce Commission for veterans training.
+UTHealth Houston School Dentistry has programs approved by the Texas Workforce Commission for veterans training.
 Training programs are offered on the undergraduate and graduate level.
 For complete information regarding provisions of the program, candidates should contact the Veterans Administration office nearest their home.